Independence weights for causal inference with continuous treatments: Confounding, Weighting, and Dependence

 On the other hand, the first term \eqref{eqn:error_decomp_indep_first} on the right above is the source of systematic bias of the weighted estimator unrelated to kernel smoothing.
 In other words, taking limits of the bandwidth of the kernel to 0 and sample size to infinity does not make \eqref{eqn:error_decomp_indep_first} vanish.
-This term also provides insight into why using the weights we propose later perform well in finite sample settings when used in treatment effect estimators, as targeting this term specifically can help decrease the magnitude of the systematic component of the finite sample error of an estimator.
-If a given set of weights induces finite-sample independence of $\bX$ and $A$ in the sense that $F^n_{\bX,A,\bw}(\bx,a) = F^n_{\bX}(\bx)F^n_{A}(a)$ for all $\bx\in\calX$, $a\in\calA$, then the systematic source of error of $\hat \mu^{\bw}(a_0)$ will be zero.
+This term also provides insight into why using the weights we propose later performs well in finite sample settings when used in treatment effect estimators, as targeting this term can help decrease the magnitude of the systematic component of the bias of an estimator.
+If a given set of weights induces finite-sample independence of $\bX$ and $A$ in the sense that $F^n_{\bX,A,\bw}(\bx,a) = F^n_{\bX}(\bx)F^n_{A}(a)$ for all $\bx\in\calX$, $a\in\calA$, then the source of bias \eqref{eqn:error_decomp_indep_first} of $\hat \mu^{\bw}(a_0)$ will be zero.
 The mean-squared error of the estimator will, however, depend primarily on both the bias term \eqref{eqn:error_decomp_indep_first} and the variance of \eqref{eqn:error_decomp_wts_error_first}.
 Mitigating the variance of \eqref{eqn:error_decomp_wts_error_first} merely amounts to controlling the squares of the weights; however, providing a measure that can characterize \eqref{eqn:error_decomp_indep_first} is non-trivial and none exists in the literature.
-The systematic component \eqref{eqn:error_decomp_indep_first} of the finite sample error is bounded by the distance between $F^n_{\bX,A,\bw}(\bx,a)$ and $F^n_{\bX}(\bx)F^n_{A}(a)$ provided that $\mu(\bx, a_0)$ is bounded.
-The mean function $\mu(\bx, a_0)$ is unknowable, so without modeling the response function, constructing a measure that bounds \eqref{eqn:error_decomp_indep_first} is critical for assessing a set of weights.
+The term \eqref{eqn:error_decomp_indep_first} is bounded by the distance between $F^n_{\bX,A,\bw}(\bx,a)$ and $F^n_{\bX}(\bx)F^n_{A}(a)$ provided that $\mu(\bx, a_0)$ is bounded.
+Without modeling the response function, constructing a measure that bounds \eqref{eqn:error_decomp_indep_first} is critical for assessing a set of weights.